shigeyukey/shige-addons-wiki/src/yearly-heatmap-generator.md

 ![alt text](images/yearly_heatmap_generator/00_animation.webp)

+Generate all heatmaps as an image (default: 800px PNG).
+Colors and designs can be customized as options.
+You can use it when you want to share yearly learning progress or when you want to share Streeck achievements.

-Generate all heatmaps as an image, for sharing on SNS (default: 800px PNG).
-(This add-on is only for generating the heatmap image so does not have a feature to display the heatmap on Anki's Home screen.)
+Note: This add-on is only for generating the heatmap image so does not have a feature to display the heatmap on Anki's Home screen.
+The Anki icons are used only to refer to the [official Anki](https://apps.ankiweb.net/) ([Anki License](https://github.com/ankitects/anki/blob/main/LICENSE)), so this add-on is not related to the official Anki.

 # How to use